Varun-Punater/melody-generative-model/README.md

 # MusicRNN

+Note: The final project document (Pred_Chord.pdf) contains an overview of the findings.

+## Instructions to Run the Programs ON TEST DATA

 Note: Install requirements.txt before proceeding with the following.
 We require python version 3.9.18, so specify that when creating the python environment.

-## Instructions to Run the Programs ON TEST DATA
 First cd into the final_proj/ folder.
 This contains all the code that you require for the execution for the various models.

 ### To Run Naive Bayes